Paul Perry (author): Near-death studies and further writing

-In 1986 Perry's interest in the effects and meaning of near-death experiences led him to a professional involvement with Raymond Moody, M.D., Ph.D., considered to be the founder of near-death studies.
-The two have written six books together (Paranormal, Glimpses of Eternity, The Light Beyond, Coming Back, Reunions and Paranormal.)
-He co-authored with Jeffrey Long, MD Evidence of the Afterlife and "God And The Afterlife.
-All told he has written or co-written 15 books on the subject of near-death experiences, five of which have become New York Times bestsellers.
+In 1986, Perry's interest in the effects and meaning of near-death experiences led him to a professional involvement with Raymond Moody, M.D., Ph.D., The two have written six books together (Paranormal, Glimpses of Eternity, The Light Beyond, Coming Back, Reunions and Paranormal.)
+He co-authored with Jeffrey Long, MD Evidence of the Afterlife and God And The Afterlife.
+In total, he has written or co-written 15 books on the subject of near-death experiences.